UIBoard/tools/Drafts/Prior art.md

 [^Green 1989]: Green, Thomas RG.
 "Cognitive dimensions of notations." *People and computers V* (1989): 443-460.
 [^Blackwell 2001]: Blackwell, Alan F., et al. "Cognitive dimensions of notations: Design tools for cognitive technology." *International Conference on Cognitive Technology*.
 Springer, Berlin, Heidelberg, 2001.
 [^Moody 2009]: Moody, Daniel.
 "The “physics” of notations: toward a scientific basis for constructing visual notations in software engineering." *IEEE Transactions on software engineering* 35.6 (2009): 756-779.

+#### UI Storyboards

+The research papers that are probably the most closely related to this work are the ones on Doppio [^Chi 2015], DemoScript [^Chi 2016] and StoryDroid [^Chen 2019].
+Doppio is a tool to visualize the flow between GUI screens that happens during user interactions.
+It's main drawbacks are that it's users need to manually execute every possible user interaction path to create a storyboard visualisation of them.
+Chi further developed on this idea and also created DemoScript which allows developers to write down textual scripts to define UI interaction flows.
+But the same drawback is still that in addition to the fully written app, one also need to write these scripts to generate a storyboard.

+In that regard Chen et al. [^Chen 2019] proposed some interesting new ways to overcome this barrier and automate the creation of storyboards.
+They discuss how stochastic GUI testing tools like STOAT [^Su 2017] can automatically create activity transition graphs (ATGs) from which a storyboard can be generated.
+They go even further and show how their own tool StoryDroid is even better at the creation of ATGs using only static language analys.
+In addition to the effectiveness of the ATG extraction they also perform user studies to show the usefullness of such storyboards for information retrieval of small applications.
+For the graphical representation of bigger graphs however, "STORYDROID needs to provide a better strategy to visualize it" [^Chen 2019].

+[^Chi 2015]: Chi, Pei-Yu, Sen-Po Hu, and Yang Li.
+"Doppio: Tracking ui flows and code changes for app development." *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
+2018.
+[^Chi 2016]: Chi, Pei-Yu, Yang Li, and Björn Hartmann.
+"Enhancing cross-device interaction scripting with interactive illustrations." *Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems*.
+2016.
+[^Su 2017]: Su, Ting, et al. "Guided, stochastic model-based GUI testing of Android apps."
+Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering.
+2017.
+[^Chen 2019]: Chen, Sen, et al. "Storydroid: Automated generation of storyboard for Android apps." *2019 IEEE/ACM 41st International Conference on Software Engineering (ICSE)*.
+IEEE, 2019.

 ### Industry